 From left to right: Callum Innes (the mentor), Annabel Duggleby, Zuza Golińska, Katja Larsson and Nicola Rossini (the 2017 artists in residence).

-Calls for application for Artists Development Programme 2019 now open!
-Apply for:
+Call for applications for Artists Development Programme 2019 now closed

 The EIB Institute pays tribute to the extraordinary pool of creative talents in Europe by supporting emerging artists through the Artists Development Programme and by bringing the EIB’s collection closer to the community.
 Furthermore, it celebrates the creative vigour harboured by the EIB Group staff with a yearly photo competitition.
 It also allocates grants to international and local non-profit organisations active in the cultural and artistic field.